Scholarship opportunities are currently Open

 Scholarships are awarded to a select few outstanding individuals from diverse communities and are aspiring to develop and grow in local government leadership.
 These scholarships provide an invaluable opportunity for recipients, who might otherwise face barriers, to participate in the ICMA Local Government Reimagined Conference and the enriching ICMA Annual Conference, fostering inclusivity and promoting a broad spectrum of perspectives within the field.

-Scholarships to | Day with ICMA
+Scholarships to | ICMA Annual 2026

-Application Submissions CLOSED
+Application Submissions Open

-Thursday, February 5, 2026 at 11:59pm Pacific Time
+Thursday, May 28, 2026 at 12:00pm Pacific Time

 Please note that you must be an ICMA member in order to receive a scholarship.
 You also have the option to sign up as a member before you accept a scholarship offer.

-1 Full Regular Scholarship: Free Conference Registration + $650.00 Travel Stipend
+1 Full Regular Scholarship: Free Conference Registration + $1,000 Travel Stipend

-1 Full Veteran Scholarship: Free Conference Registration + $650.00 Travel Stipend
+1 Full Veteran Scholarship: Free Conference Registration + $1,000 Travel Stipend

 *The travel stipend award will be provided on a reimbursable basis upon submittal of receipts for actual expenses paid.
 Receipts must be submitted to Cal-ICMA to receive reimbursement.
 The travel stipend does not cover conference registration fees.